samuelgoto/agentic-login-toolkit/README.md

 </login>
 ```

-This would allow us to introduce `<login>` and `<federation>` for each of these individual mechanisms while working our way towards a unified UI for all of them, and ultimately replace the top-right-corner login links.
+This would allow us to introduce `<login>` for each of these individual mechanisms independently while working our way towards a unified UI for all of them, and ultimately replace the top-right-corner login links.

+## Phase 2

+Once we have each individual credential type working independently, it becomes a lot easier to unify them into a single UI.
+We'd expect that much of that work would result in the development of [`immediate mediation`](https://github.com/w3ctag/design-reviews/issues/1092) and would allow us to arrive at the desired end state.

 # Open Questions